 A foot candle.
 NOT! but you get the

-idea as a gimmick presented decades ago by G&E
+idea as a gimmick presented decades

-Foot-candle refers to the "the illuminance cast on a surface by a one-candela source one foot away."
-Alternatively, it can be defined as the illuminance on a 1-square foot surface of which there is a uniformly distributed flux of one lumen.
-This can be thought of as the amount of light that actually falls on a given surface.
-The foot-candle is equal to one lumen per square foot.
-One footcandle 10.764 lux.
 The footcandle (or lumen per square foot) is a non-SI unit of illuminance.
 Like the BTU, it is still in fairly common use in the United States, particularly in construction-related engineering and in building codes.
 Because lux and footcandles are different units of the same quantity, it is perfectly valid to convert footcandles to lux and vice versa.
 In practical applications, as when measuring room illumination, it is very difficult to measure illuminance more accurately than ±10%, and for many purposes it is quite sufficient to think of one footcandle as about ten lux.

-Rodrigo Prieto, AMC, ASC taking a reading
+Rodrigo Prieto, ASC AMC taking a reading

 The kind of meter you have determines not only how it measures light, but how you should use it.
 There are two basic kinds of meters: reflected-light (they measure the light reflecting from a scene) and incident-light (they measure the light falling onto a scene).
 Each type has its advantages and its disadvantages.
 Some meters have accessories that enable you to use them to read either reflected light or incident light.
 Reflected-light meters that read a wide angle of view are also called averaging meters.
 They account for most of the reflected-light meters in use, including those built into cameras.
 Another type of reflected-light meter, the spot meter, is designed to take readings from only a small part of the scene.

-Sekonic L-758Cine DigitalMaster
+The Sekonic L-758Cine DigitalMaster

-The Sekonic L-758Cine DigitalMaster is the ultimate
+is the ultimate light measuring

-light-measuring tool for cinematographers, videographers
+tool for cinematographers,

-as well as digital still shooters.
+videographers and digital still shooters.

 FILM SPEED/ISO